john-org/2-react-Intro/readme.md

 const [pirates, setPirates] = React.useState(piratesFile);
 ```

-And add a method to `App.js` that will eventually accept the new pirate created by the form:
+Add a method to `App.js` that will eventually accept the new pirate created by the form:

 ```js
 const addPirate = (pirate) => {